 Sometimes, self-expression can come across as little more than navel gazing, egotism, or pontification.
 If we’re writing strictly for personal reasons, it doesn’t matter whether we write clearly or in a way that interests other people, but if we want to write professionally, to connect with an audience, our personal expressions must be clear and they must go beyond ourselves; they must resonate with readers.

-Grammar and vocabulary matter: we need to communicate clearly when we’re writing for an audience.
+Grammar and vocabulary matter: We need to communicate clearly when we’re writing for an audience.
 Personal shorthand, rambling, and bad grammar have to be reigned in.
 When it’s difficult to put our thoughts and feelings into words, we need a bigger vocabulary.
-If we study the language and rules of written communication, then our creative writing will be coherent and more likely to draw an audience.
+If we study the language and rules of written communication, then our written self-expression will be coherent and more likely to draw an audience.

 How Do You Express Yourself?

 When you write, do you think about how readers will respond?
-Do you plan your creative writing projects with an audience in mind or do you focus on expressing yourself?
+Do you plan your creative writing projects with an audience in mind or do you focus on self-expression?
 How much of yourself do you put into your writing?